hypochoco/SteamRave-Cells-Exhibit/README.md

 Open the processing application and go to the top where it says "Sketch".
 Next, go to "Import Library" -> "Add Library".
 In the search bar, search for the following libraries and install them.

 - **Kinect4WinSDK** by Bryan Chung (Windows) - library for use with Kinect
-- **Open Kinect for Processing** by Daniel Shiffman (Mac) - library for use with Kinect

 - **Keystone** by David Bouchard - library to map projections [guide](https://fh-potsdam.github.io/doing-projection-mapping/processing-keystone/)

-## Future Ideas
-- saturation or the shape changes depending on the number of people in the plain
-- project sillhouette onto panel (drake vibes)
-- adjust panels based on location x axis